AllyYL/casestudy/src/projects/weave.md

         <img src="/assets/images/competitive.webp" alt="logos from competing companies in the crypto and e-commerce industries" style="max-height: 40%, width: auto;">
     </div>
     <div class="column-right">
-        <p>I conducted a competitive audit across Blockchain-backed supply chain platforms and E-commerce platforms to understand the needs of fashion brands and consumers regarding supply chain transparency.</p>
+        <p>To better understand the space, I conducted a competitive audit of blockchain-backed supply chain platforms and e-commerce experiences.
+I analyzed both how they visualize provenance and how they engage consumers emotionally.</p>
         <br>
-        <p>I found out that there is opportunity in <strong>combining supply chain tracking with a social-native e-commerce experience</strong>: While our competitors focus on either provenance or community, WEAVE can stand out by combining both — turning transparency into <strong>shareable storytelling</strong>.</p>
+        <p>I discovered a key opportunity: while most competitors focus on either traceability or community, few integrate both.
+This gap inspired WEAVE’s core differentiation—<strong>merging supply chain data with a social-native interface</strong>.
+By turning transparency into a shareable narrative format, WEAVE could stand out not just as a data tool, but as a cultural one.</p>
     </div>
 </div>